Updated as of May 16, 2023

 Coronaviruses are a family of viruses that commonly infect animals but can infect humans, too.
 They usually attack the upper respiratory tract—nose, sinuses and throat.
 The coronaviruses get their name from the crown-like spikes on their surface, visible under a microscope (“corona” means crown in Latin).
-Some types of coronaviruses cause mild, cold-like symptoms, while infections from coronaviruses like SARS or MERS can be more severe.
+Some types of coronaviruses cause mild, cold-like symptoms, while some infections from coronaviruses like SARS or MERS can be more severe.

-Symptoms of COVID-19 can include:
+Symptoms of COVID-19 may include:

 - Cough